-If we seek stockholder approval of Many blank check companies the tender offer rules, our amended with an initial business combination. restated certificate of incorporation will provide that a public stockholder (including our affiliates), together with any affiliate of such stockholder or any other person with whom such stockholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), will be restricted from seeking redemption rights with respect to Excess Shares (more than an aggregate of 20% of the shares sold in this offering).
+initial business combination within been completed within 18 months 24 months from the closing of this after the effective date of the offering, we will (i) cease all company's registration statement, operations except for the purpose of funds held in the trust or escrow rights as stockholders (including the right to receive further liquidating distributions, if any), subject to applicable law, and (iii) as promptly as reasonably possible following such redemption, subject to the approval of our remaining stockholders and our board of directors, dissolve and liquidate, subject in each case to our obligations under Delaware law to provide for claims of creditors and the requirements of other applicable the tender offer rules, our amended with an initial business combination. certificate and restated incorporation will provide that a public stockholder (including our affiliates), together with any affiliate of such stockholder or any other person with whom such stockholder is acting in concert or as a "group" (as defined under Section 13 of the Exchange Act), will be restricted from seeking redemption rights with respect to Excess Shares (more than an aggregate of 20% of the shares sold in this offering).
 Our public stockholders' inability to redeem Excess Shares will reduce their influence over our ability to complete our initial business combination and they could suffer a material loss on their investment in us if they sell any Excess Shares in open market transactions.

-our initial business combination provide no restrictions on the ability and we do not conduct redemptions of stockholders to redeem shares in connection with our initial based on the number of shares held business combination pursuant to by such stockholders in connection set forth the proxy materials or ownership. tender offer documents, as applicable.
+Limitation on redemption rights of stockholders holding more than 20% of the shares sold in this offering if we hold a stockholder vote set forth the proxy materials or ownership. tender offer documents, as applicable.
 In the case of proxy materials, this date may be up to two business days prior to the vote on the proposal to approve the initial business combination.
 If we conduct redemptions in connection with a stockholder vote, a public stockholder seeking redemption of its public shares must also submit a written request for redemption to our transfer agent two business days prior to the vote in which the name of the beneficial owner of such shares is included.
 The proxy materials or tender offer documents, as applicable, that we will furnish to holders of our public shares in connection with our initial business combination will indicate whether we are requiring public stockholders to satisfy such delivery requirements.
 The proxy materials or tender documents, as applicable, that we will furnish to holders of our public shares in connection with our initial business combination will indicate whether we are requiring public stockholders to satisfy such delivery requirements.
 Accordingly, a public stockholder would have from the time we send out our tender offer materials until the close of the tender offer period, or up to two business days prior to the vote on the initial business combination if we distribute proxy materials, as applicable, to tender its shares if it wishes to seek to exercise its redemption rights.